Previously: KE8RO (Ohio), KL8DX (Alaska) and AK2MA (Massachusetts) AK7DD (Oregon) and currently operating from Utah.

-The winters began taking their toll on my wife, and she soon decided a change was necessary.
+The winters began taking their toll on my wife (KL8SU), and she soon decided a change was necessary.
 Alaska was truly a place that I personally found gratifying, even during the dark and cold months.
 My other hobby, which began in Ohio, has been photography.
 When we moved to Alaska, I had the desire to capture photos of the Aurora.
 You see the aurora on clear winter nights.
 With temperatures well below zero, I would stand outdoors, photographing the green lights directly overhead, for hours at a time.
 This worked out well for the hobby, because when the aurora was active, normally absorption would make the HF bands silent.
 So when the Interplanitary Magnetic Field tilted south and the solar wind was gusting, outdoors I would venture in an attempt to catch the beautiful lightshow.
 My favorite photo of my Mosley TA-34-XL.

-In 2013, after nearly 10 years and well over 50,000 QSO's later, we headed for the East Coast, as my wife obtained a well deserved promotion.
+In 2013, after nearly 10 years and well over 50,000 QSO's later, we headed for the East Coast as my wife obtained a well deserved promotion.
 Our careers took us to Boston, which was extremely hot when we arrived.
 Living the quiet life in the interior of Alaska for nearly 10 years, Boston was nothing more than sensory overload!
 We settled roughly 48 miles northwest of the city in an attempt to escape the hectic city lifestyle.
 It was nice to be amoungst the farm fields and open areas once again, however the two hour one way commute to and from work was tough to manage.
 I did apply and receive what I felt was an appropriate callsign for the time, AK2MA.
 Somewhat fitting, considering the next step in our winding road of life.
 The expense of Boston and surrounding areas, not to mention the taxes of Massachusetts, began to have me rethinking our career goals.
 Seeing my retirement date extending further away as we lived this crazy, no time for ham radio life, I began looking for that slower pace of life once again.

 East to West, Again